baptistemanson/rust-pathfinder/README.md

 ## Helpers subproject

-- [ ] create Bindable trait, BindGroup for binding position, and refactor the whole thing.
+- [ ] finish Bindable trait, BindGroup for binding position, and refactor the whole thing.
       --> will have to raise exception if the binding group doesnt follow the pipeline layout somehow later. or consume pipeline when building?
 - [ ] do a pipeline for rendering sprites to test API
 - [ ] autogenerate vertex layout from struct via a macro